csce585-mlsystems/project-athena/README.md

 ## Option 2 [50% + 15%/20%] (<= 3 groups)
 **Learn a strategy model**

 Students aim to build a model in this task, which takes the predictions from weak defenses as the input and produces the final label for the input image.
 That is, rather than using a fixed ensemble strategy (MV, AVEP, etc.), students train a model to utilize the predictions from weak defenses.
 Each group should aim to implement one approach.
+Evaluate your defenses against the benign samples, the adversarial examples generated in Task 1, and the baseline adversarial examples.

 ### Report:
 1. Introduce the approaches that are used in the task.